wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-android-get-started.md

   	![](./media/mobile-services-android-get-started/mobile-quickstart-steps-android-AS.png)

-3. If you haven't already done so, download and install the [Android Developer Tools][Android SDK] on your local computer or virtual machine.
+3. If you haven't already done so, download and install the [Android Developer Tools](http://developer.android.com/sdk/index.html) on your local computer or virtual machine.

 4. Click **Create TodoItem table** to create a table to store app data.